 Admin users create and manage access keys to use with Digital Lab in the Access Keys page.
 Non-admin users can only generate execution keys.
 For details, see User account actions and access key management.

-Access keys are used to connect devices to or to execute tests in the UFT Mobile lab.
+Access keys are used to connect devices to or to execute tests in Digital Lab.
 The access keys consist of a Client ID and secret.
 Users enter the connector key when installing a connector.
-An execution key can be used to connect to UFT Mobile from a testing tool, as an alternative to using a username and password for authentication of the connection.
-When SAML SSO integration is enabled, an execution key is mandatory to connect to UFT Mobile from a testing tool.
+An execution key can be used to connect to Digital Lab from a testing tool, as an alternative to using a username and password for authentication of the connection.
+When SAML SSO integration is enabled, an execution key is mandatory to connect to Digital Lab from a testing tool.

 To view the access keys that are in use:

 Click the Administration menu in the right of the masthead, and click the Access Keys tab.

 The Access Keys grid shows the following columns:

 - Name and Description.
 The name and description that were specified when the access key was generated.